U.S., Canada and Mexico sign agreement - again - to replace NAFTA

 The U.S.-Mexico-Canada Agreement (USMCA) was signed more than a year ago to replace NAFTA, but Democrats controlling the U.S. House of Representatives insisted on major changes to labor and environmental enforcement before bringing it to a vote.

-Intense negotiations over the past week among Democrats, the Trump administration and Mexico produced more stringent rules on labor rights aimed at reducing Mexico’s low-wage advantage, including verification of labor compliance at the factory level by independent labor experts.
+Intense negotiations over the past week among Democrats, the Trump administration, and Mexico produced more stringent rules on labor rights aimed at reducing Mexico’s low-wage advantage, including verification of compliance at the factory level by independent labor experts.

 “It is infinitely better than what was initially proposed by the administration,” House Speaker Nancy Pelosi told a news conference, adding that USMCA was now ready for a House vote.

-Some Mexican business groups fear that Lopez Obrador and his chief negotiator, Deputy Foreign Minister Jesus Seade, have ceded too much, and call the labor verification a violation of Mexican sovereignty.
+Some Mexican business groups fear that Lopez Obrador and his chief negotiator, Deputy Foreign Minister Jesus Seade, have ceded too much, and called the labor verification a violation of Mexican sovereignty.

-Seade himself, who signed the deal on Tuesday, said some of the changes were reasonable but not necessarily “good for Mexico.”
+Gustavo Hoyos, president of employers federation Coparmex and a vocal Lopez Obrador critic, called the government “a bad negotiator.”
+Other business groups focused on the positive and welcomed the looming end to months of uncertainty.

-Next “they’ll cede the Isthmus of Tehuantepec,” said Gustavo Hoyos, president of employers federation Coparmex and a vocal Lopez Obrador critic, referring to a strategic region of Mexico.
-He called the government “a bad negotiator.”
+Seade himself said some of the changes were reasonable but not necessarily “good for Mexico.”

-Republican and Democratic U.S. lawmakers say there is broad support for revising the trade pact, which encompasses $1.2 trillion in annual trade across the continent and supports 12 million U.S. jobs and a third of American agricultural exports, backers say.
+Republican and Democratic U.S. lawmakers say there is broad support for revising the pact, which backers say encompasses $1.2 trillion in annual trade across the continent and supports 12 million U.S. jobs and a third of American agricultural exports.

-U.S. House Ways and Means Committee Chairman Richard Neal, a Democrat, said sections of the text would be reviewed by lawmakers, but he saw no reason for “unnecessary delays” in bringing the trade pact to a vote on the House floor.
+U.S. House Ways and Means Committee Chairman Richard Neal, a Democrat, said sections of the text would be reviewed by lawmakers, but he saw no reason for “unnecessary delays” in bringing it to a vote on the House floor.

-However, in a new wrinkle to swift ratification in the United States, U.S. Senate Majority Leader Mitch McConnell said the Republican-controlled Senate would not take up the deal before congressional recess, potentially pushing the vote into next year.
+However, in a new wrinkle to swift ratification in the United States, McConnell said the Republican-controlled Senate would not take up the deal before congressional recess, potentially pushing the vote into next year.

 Trump launched a renegotiation of NAFTA in his first year in office, intent on delivering on his 2016 campaign promise to replace what he has derided as the “worst deal ever.”
 Canadian and Mexican leaders reluctantly agreed to join the negotiations with their largest trading partner.